thruston/python-tabulate/README.md

 The default is to sort by all columns from right to left.

+You can also sort on simple functions; essentially any function that you can use with `arr`.
+So given a table like this:

+    tamarix     33  18
+    tamasha     89  13
+    tambac      57  72
+    tambourine  48  46

+if you can do `sort len(a)` to get

+    tambac      57  72
+    tamarix     33  18
+    tamasha     89  13
+    tambourine  48  46

+or `sort reversed(a)` to get

+    tamasha     89  13
+    tambac      57  72
+    tambourine  48  46
+    tamarix     33  18

+or  `sort (b-c)` to get:

+    tambac      57  72
+    tambourine  48  46
+    tamarix     33  18
+    tamasha     89  13

+If you have a header row in your table, then usually `sort` with automagically leave it in place.
+But if this does not work you can do `pop 0 sort abc push 0` or (as a convenience) `sort @abc`.

 ### tap - apply a function to each numerical value